The Hatching

 Stone sculpture, part of The Hatching in Art Rotterdam 2025

-The Hatching (2025) is an installation that explores the connection between nature and technology through the figures of a falcon and a drone.
-For this work, Paula returned to her hometown of Barcelona, where she visited the city archives and interviewed Ondroj, a falconer who uses trained birds to keep airports safe from bird strikes.
+The inspiration for this work comes from an initiative of a group of catalan farmers who decided to use drones to prevent birds from damaging their crops; driven I curiosity, I researched the various ways in which people have been trying to exert their influence on the land via the air.
+For this, I returned to my hometown of Barcelona, where I visited the city archives and interviewed Ondroj, a falconer who uses trained birds to keep airports safe from bird strikes.
 He explained how real falcons are more effective than drones because they trigger a natural fear response in other birds—something machines can’t replicate.
+When technology fails to do what we created it for, we cycle back to using the animals this technology took inspiration from.
+It's an eternal loop, which The Hatching takes inspiration from.

 Video installation on the right, and glass, wax and tin sculpture on the left, part of The Hatching in Art Rotterdam 2025